Trump cites Chicago to say gun control laws don't work. Researchers disagree.

 "Chicago's gun laws are no different than New York and Los Angeles," he added.
 "What is different is New York is right next to New Jersey and Connecticut, which have similar gun laws.
 We are next to Indiana and Wisconsin."

 Trump and members of his administration have often name-dropped Chicago for supposedly having the toughest gun laws in America but still failing to curb gun violence.
-While Chicago's homicides eclipsed a record last year from the 1990s and is driving the nation's overall increase in the murder rate, it still falls below several other cities' murder rates per capita, including St. Louis, Baltimore and Detroit.
+While Chicago's homicide rate last year eclipsed a record from the 1990s and is driving an overall increase in the nation's murder rate, it still falls below several other cities' murder rates per capita, including St. Louis, Baltimore and Detroit.

-Overall shootings are down in the city, with about 605 fewer currently than the same period a year before, according to The Chicago Tribune's latest tally.
+Overall shootings are down in the city, with about 605 fewer so far this year than the same period in 2016, according to The Chicago Tribune's latest tally.

 Overall homicides are also trending downward this year from 2016, when more than 760 people were murdered — mostly with firearms, according to Chicago police.

-In actuality, Chicago's laws are "middle of the road" compared to other cities and states, including New York and California, said Phillip Cook, an economist at Duke University who studies underground gun markets.
+Actually, Chicago's laws are "middle of the road" compared to other cities and states, including New York and California, said Philip Cook, an economist at Duke University who studies underground gun markets.

 Related: Trump Offers to Send ‘the Feds’ into Chicago to Fix Violent Crime